Pickle vs Guerrero Thompson: F vs B on the Same Corridor

 TEA Distinctions Not eligible (F-rated) 4 of 7 earned

-The School Progress and Academic Growth numbers tell the whole story.
-Guerrero Thompson scored a 91 in both, A level performance that puts it in the top tier of Austin ISD on growth metrics.
-Pickle scored a 60 in both, which is a D. That 31 point difference in growth domains means Guerrero Thompson is pushing students forward at a rate that Pickle is not matching.
-And Guerrero Thompson is doing it with an even higher percentage of economically disadvantaged students and English Learners.
+The School Progress numbers tell most of the story.
+Guerrero Thompson earned an A in School Progress, putting it among the stronger Austin ISD campuses on student growth.
+Pickle earned a D. Guerrero Thompson is pushing students forward at a rate Pickle is not matching, and Guerrero Thompson is doing it with an even higher percentage of economically disadvantaged students and English Learners.

-Guerrero Thompson earned 4 of 7 TEA distinctions including Progress and Closing the Gaps.
+Guerrero Thompson earned 4 of 7 TEA distinctions.
 Pickle is not eligible for distinctions due to its F rating.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Pickle Elementary school page or the Guerrero Thompson Elementary school page.